 The study and enjoyment of wines is a large part of the tour.
 Barolo is the dominant wine – noble, austere and complex; the Nebbiolo grape is used for the elegant, tarry Barbaresco, and various other DOCs.
 We meet makers, chosen as much for their charm and communicativeness as for their wines, in some cases study their vines and the wine-making process, and taste the results.
 Among the foods we investigate, truffles are significant – Alba is something of a truffle capital – but the mountain cheeses such as Tomino and Castelmagno make an equally powerful impression.

 Fly at c.
-8.45am from London Gatwick to Genoa (British Airways) and drive north to Bra, an attractive market town with some fine architecture, where the first four nights are spent.
+10am from London Heathrow to Milan Linate (British Airways) and drive west to Bra, an attractive market town with some fine architecture, where the first four nights are spent.
 In the evening study the local wine-making process at the Ascheri winery adjacent to the hotel.

 Alba, Grinzane Cavour.
 Drive to Alba, chief town of the Langhe, for a truffle seminar and lunch.
 In the afternoon there is a wine tasting in the Castle of Grinzane Cavour, a spectacularly situated unesco heritage site, home of the first regional enoteca to open in Piedmont, now almost 50 years old.
 Dinner is at a Slow Food restaurant.